Thanks to Dave Rowntree for many of the player images after 1984.

 From Andrew Chapman (GoS contributor) in Leeds on 21/11/2013 ...

 Hi Jon - just to reply, thanks for your submission.
 I think our info in all likelihood came from 'Football League Players' Records 1888-1939' by Michael Joyce (ISBN 1-899468-67-6).
 That lists Torquay Town - as they then were - after his spell at Argyle but gives no appearance data (as Joyce only records Football League appearances and at that stage Torquay had yet to be elected in).
-However sometimes a blank is also shown for appearances if they literally made zero appearances regardless of how ...
+However sometimes a blank is also shown for appearances if they literally made zero appearances regardless of how long they stayed at that club, or it could have been a short-term move, possibly a trial.
+So I can ...
 More

 From Steve Dean in Plymouth on 21/11/2013 ...